The Mid-Month Review

 Since this is a quick review, focus on what you’ve done at the weekly or project level – try to avoid the daily details, as it’s easy to nitpick yourself to death or spend too much time counting minutes.
 Also keep in mind that finishing a bunch of stuff is not a prerequisite to celebrate doing a bunch of stuff; give yourself credit for pushing a project forward, even if you didn’t finish it.

-What goals or projects need to be adjusted or dropped?
+2. What goals or projects need to be adjusted or dropped?

-You now have two work-weeks left in the month – if there hasn’t been movement on some goals or projects in the first two weeks, what needs to change?
+You now have two work-weeks left in the month.
+If there hasn’t been movement on some goals or projects in the first two weeks, what needs to change?

 Be realistic here; don’t assume that the amount of time you’ll put in will change unless you have a really good reason to think it will.
-For instance, I haven’t been doing a lot the last few weeks because I’ve been in San Francisco; I’m now back to doing my thing, so I’ll be able to do more.

-What are your priorities for the rest of the month?
+3. What are your priorities for the rest of the month?

 Remember, priorities exclude all the possible things you might do.
 Let in too many possibilities and your “priorities” are meaningless.

-What bills need to be paid, and do you have funds in place to cover them?
+4. What bills need to be paid, and do you have funds in place to cover them?

-Rather than lose time in freakout mode as you try to switch funds in the last minute, go ahead and review your bills and get your money in place now.
-If you need to transfer money from online accounts, allow yourself a day or two cushion so you’re not worried about whether it’ll hit the right account at the right time.
+Rather than lose time in freakout mode as you try to switch funds at the last minute, go ahead and review your bills and get your money in place now.
+If you need to transfer money from online accounts, allow yourself a day or two of cushion so you’re not worried about whether it’ll hit the right account at the right time.

-What projects/tasks have fallen off the radar?
+5. What projects or tasks have fallen off the radar?

-When was the last time you rewarded yourself, and when will be the next?
+6. When was the last time you rewarded yourself, and when will be the next?

 The surest way to burnout and stuckness is to work like crazy without rewarding yourself for the hard work.
 If your work is your reward, then you’ve got a leg up here, but it’s still good to do something different, if nothing else because it prompts the creative process.